A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-\subparagraph{Extension of the discrete model to higher order terms of $\boldsymbol{\phi_{P}}$\\} The differential \gleich{eq:detasterndphiphic} contains only the first-order \Einstein relation because of the infinitesimal character of~$\dtotal\phi$.
+For $i+1 = n$ we find the apparent viscosity~\mbox{$\eta=\eta_n$} of the complete suspension (it is well known that $\sum_{l=n+1}^{n} x = 0$ for all $x$).
+The differential \gleich{eq:etaplusdetaeingesetzt} contains only the first-order \Einstein relation because of the infinitesimal character of~$\dtotal\phi$.
 In the case of the discrete model represented by \gleich{eq:expetasternmitdphi} it is not necessary to confine oneself to linear terms.
-Therefore, we are allowed to describe the modification of the apparent viscosity more accurately by higher order terms of~$\phi_{P,k}$.
-So the \gleich{eq:expetasternmitdphi} can---according to the general expression
+Therefore, we are allowed to describe the modification of the apparent viscosity more accurately by higher order terms of~$\phi_{k}^*$.
+So \gleich{eq:expetasternmitdphi} can be extended according to